andrewchambers/hermes/doc/quick-start/quick-start.md

 ```

-First, lets create a package with a file in it:
+First, let's create a package with a file in it:
 ```
 $ echo "hello" > hello.txt
 $ hermes build -e '(local-file "./hello.txt")'